sazidhabib/CubeBuzz/README.md

 # CubeBuzz
  A Cube Game That is made in Unity 3D.

+ Unity 3D provides a comprehensive set of tools for game development, including a powerful game engine, an intuitive editor interface, and a scripting language (C# or JavaScript) that allows developers to create custom functionality and behaviors for their games.
+It also includes a range of built-in features such as physics simulation, lighting and shading effects, and animation tools, making it a versatile tool for creating games of all genres and styles.

+Unity 3D has been used to create a wide range of games, from indie titles to AAA games, and is also popular in other industries such as architecture, automotive design, and film and TV production.
+Its popularity can be attributed to its ease of use, flexibility, and robustness, making it a go-to choice for many game developers and designers.

  ## Unity
  Unity is a cross-platform game engine developed by Unity Technologies, first announced and released in June 2005 at Apple Worldwide Developers Conference as a Mac OS X  game engine.
 The engine has since been gradually extended to support a variety of desktop, mobile, console and virtual reality platforms.